Sexual Harassment Training

 WHAT IS SEXUAL HARASSMENT?

-Sexual harassment can include unwelcome sexual advances, requests for sexual favors, and other verbal or physical harassment of a sexual nature.
-Such harassment does not have to be of a sexual nature, however, and can include offensive remarks about a person’s sex.
+The federal definition of sexual harassment, as provided by the Equal Employment Opportunity Commission (EEOC), states that the harassment does not have to be of a sexual nature, however, and can include offensive remarks about a person’s sex.
 For example, it is illegal to harass a woman by making offensive comments about women in general (EEOC, n.d.-e).

 Under federal law, sexual harassment is considered a form of employment discrimination under Title VII of the Civil Rights Act of 1964, which states that it is unlawful to discriminate against a person because of that person’s sex (including sexual orientation, gender identity, and pregnancy).
 Title VII applies to employers of 15 or more workers; labor unions and organizations; employment agencies; and state, federal, and local government agencies.